Meet our Consultants

 Amy Adolfo Signore, PhD, MPH, Dr. Signore earned her Doctor of Clinical Psychology degree at the University of Rhode Island.
 She also earned a Master of Public Health degree from Brown University and a Bachelor of Science in Psychology from Tufts University.
 Dr. Signore received specialized training in pediatric psychology at Geisinger Medical Center, Danville, PA.
 She currently works with families to address a variety of behavioral and mental health problems.
 She assists medically complex patients with treatment adherence and pain management.
 She helps children learn coping strategies for managing stressful life situations such as parental separation, improve academic performance and reduce disruptive behaviors.
 Dr. Singore treats anxiety, depression, trauma and she has experience working with diverse populations including LGBTQ youth and young adults.

-Jayson J. Spas, PhD, MS, LMFT is a licensed clinical psychologist & marriage and family therapist.
+Jayson J. Spas, PhD, MS, LMFT is a licensed clinical psychologist and a marriage & family therapist.
 Dr. Spas is a tenured professor at RIC, an adjunct professor at the Brown University School of Public Health, and an affiliate medical staff at South County Health.
-Dr. Spas has expertise in behavioral medicine and health psychology, and he provides integrative treatment for substance use disorders, depression, anxiety and other conditions affecting health and well-being.
-Although Dr. Spas provides evidence-based treatment for a variety of behavioral health issues, he has a particular focus on Acceptance and Commitment Therapy (ACT) and other mindfulness-based approaches.
-Ultimately, Dr. Spas works with people to help them explore and achieve their goals so they can live more healthfully and intentionally. http://spaslab.wix.com/drjaysonjspas
+With expertise in behavioral medicine and health psychology, Dr. Spas provides integrative treatment for substance use disorders, depression, anxiety and other conditions affecting health and well-being.
+Although he provides evidence-based treatment, he has a particular focus on Acceptance and Commitment Therapy (ACT) and mindfulness.
+Ultimately, Dr. Spas works to help people explore and achieve their goals so they may live more intentionally and healthfully.